What is an SR-22?

 This requirement follows you for quite some time, as well.

 Generally, the SR-22 is required for three years, but it can be longer based on circumstances.
 If you had an uninsured car accident or drove drunk without insurance, you may be required to carry an SR-22 for five years or more.
-If you move to one of the few states (Delaware, Kentucky, Minnesota, New Mexico, Oklahoma, Pennsylvania, New York, and North Carolina) that do not have SR-22 requirements of their own but your previous state did require it, the new state will as well even if it doesn’t have a mechanism to require it if the violation had occurred in that state.
+If you move to one of the few states (Delaware, Kentucky, Minnesota, New Mexico, Oklahoma, Pennsylvania, New York, and North Carolina) that do not have SR-22 requirements of their own but your previous state did require it, it will follow you to the new state.
+This means even if the new state doesn’t have a mechanism to require an SR-22 initially, it will still be required of you if you got one in another state.

 What if you don’t own a car but still need an SR-22 to keep your license?

-You can still get an SR-22!
-Did you know that there’s a type of policy called a named non-owner policy?
+You can still get an SR-22 even if you don’t own a car.
+There’s a type of policy called a named non-owner policy?
 It provides you with liability coverage for any vehicle you drive but doesn’t give you any physical damage coverage.
 It’s often a first step to getting your license back, and a named non-owner SR-22 is available from Effective Coverage.
 In fact, having your auto insurance and renters insurance with the same company can get you bundle discounts on your car insurance and your renters insurance!